Kobi-Hazel/NLP-Disaster-Tweets/README.md

 # NLP-Disaster-Tweets

-Welcome to my repository for the Kaggle competition "Natural Language Processing with Disaster Tweets".
+Welcome to my repository for the Kaggle competition [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started).
 Here, you'll find the source code and associated files for my submission to the competition, which is focused on using NLP techniques to build a model for accurately predicting whether a given tweet is referring to a real disaster or not.

 ## Table of Contents